tianxia1221/IPC/README.md

 # IPC
-It's an IPC summary for Windows about 2009.
+It's an summary about windoww IPC.